Ba-da-ba-ba-da, I’m lovin’ it.

 Keep it Short and Sweet

 Being direct and to the point with your language is as important as brevity.
 To make sure that your slogan sticks in the minds of your potential customers, use as few words as possible.
+Restaurant slogans should be 2-5 words that are easy to remember.

 This may go without saying, but it’s definitely a good idea to associate your brand with positive language.
 Try to avoid using negatives when talking about your restaurant — even if it’s meant to be a compliment.